 How long does it take for a Green Card to arrive?
-Green card processing times differ depending on the immigrant visa application and the applicant.
+Green Card processing times differ depending on the type of visa you apply for and the applicant.

-For instance, green card processing for a family based green card or marriage based green card is faster than for an investor immigrant visa.
-The average processing time for an immigrant visa can be as little as six months for refugees or as much as ten years for investors from backlogged countries.
+The average processing time for an immigrant visa can be as little as six months for refugees or as much as ten years for those applying for oversubscribed visa categories.

 A U.S. Green Card is a lawful permanent resident card granting a foreign national legal immigration to the United States.
 Green Card holders may live, work, and study anywhere in the United States permanently.